… Happily Ever After.

-The episode opens up with Jafar and Amara completing the task to reverse the laws of magic – making someone fall in love, changing the past, and bringing someone back from the dead –.
-He compels Anastasia to believe she’s in love with him and poor Will watches them kiss and awkwardly if I may add.
+The episode opens up with Jafar and Amara completing the task to reverse the laws of magic – making someone fall in love, changing the past, and bringing someone back from the dead.
+He compels Anastasia to believe she’s in love with him and poor Will watches them kiss (and awkwardly if I may add).
 The Sultan tries to stop him from doing any more damage than he’s already done, and Jafar magically makes him accept him as a son.
-As the Sultan expresses wanting Jafar as a son – in at trance of course – Jafar kills him by making him feel the same thing he felt when he was being drowned.
+As the Sultan expresses wanting Jafar as a son – in a trance of course – Jafar kills him by making him feel the same thing he felt when he was being drowned.
 It’s really such a shame that his heart’s turned so cruel, even the one thing he wanted most couldn’t inspire him to leave his villainous ways.

-After the introduction of a new villain in the Once Upon A Time series, I always contemplate as to who’s the worst, and frankly at this point I’m not even sure anymore.
-However, I enjoyed the fact that the writers left the possibilities of Jafar ever returning again open because it’s almost as though his story isn’t over yet.
+After the introduction of a new villain in the Once Upon A Time series, I always contemplate who’s the worst, and frankly, at this point, I’m not even sure anymore.
+However, I enjoyed the fact that the writers left the possibility of Jafar ever returning again open because it’s almost as though his story isn’t over yet.
 Maybe someday he’ll make an appearance to serve as a genie to someone.
 Naveen Andrews played Jafar incredibly, and while I loathed how evil he was, I found myself continuously impressed with the way Andrews brought him to life.
-This is primarily another reason it’d be nice to have Jafar back on the small screen, because while he’s a detestable character, it takes a phenomenally skilled actor to make the role enjoyable to watch.
+This is primarily another reason it’d be nice to have Jafar back on the small screen because while he’s a detestable character, it takes a phenomenally skilled actor to make the role enjoyable to watch.